GIScience/openrouteservice/docs/frequently-asked-questions.md

 this means that it will take roughly a week for all profiles to be re-built.

 Once the graphs are built, the production instances have to load them.
-Since this should happen in a low-traffic timeslot, it is also scheduled to happen once per week.
+Since this should happen in a low-traffic time slot, it is also scheduled to happen once per week.

 To sum up: if you change anything in the OSM, it will therefore take roughly a